tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 At this point, you created two administrative templates, and assigned them to groups you created.
 The next step is to create an administrative template using Windows PowerShell and the Microsoft Graph API for Intune.

-## Optional: Create a policy using script PowerShell and Graph API
+## Optional: Create a policy using PowerShell and Graph API

 This section uses the following resources: